ProjectNami/projectnami-blob-cache/readme.md

 **Note:**

-projectnami-blob-cache only writes to cache.projectnami-blob-cache-front-end is required to serve cached pages.
+projectnami-blob-cache only writes to cache. projectnami-blob-cache-front-end is required to serve cached pages.